edcs/laravel-mix-statamic/README.md

 |:----------:|:---------------:|:----------------------------------------:|
 |      `tag` | `boolean` false | Enable this to output the full HTML tag. |
 | `absolute` | `boolean` false | Output an absolute or relative URL.      |

+## And Finally...

+Now you're ready to build your CSS and JavaScript assets using Laravel Mix - once complete, there should be a `mix-manifest.json` in the build directory.